 a) as a discussion board prompt.
 Ask them to discuss the topics you post.
 What do they know about the topic, if anything?
 Where/how did they learn it?
 (Then assign the reading).

-b) as a Blackboard assignment.
+b) as an online assignment.
 If you want the reading to count for a more significant portion of their grade, a more substantial activity/assignment could be developed.

 You might have seen this kind of practice in a textbook you use or have used before.
 Have you ever seen a short set of discussion questions in the opening pages of a chapter?
 They might have been written as reflective questions or questions intended to stimulate prior knowledge.